 What it actually means: I think it’s one of the things that foreigners struggle with the most while learning Korean.

 이제 재테크를 제대로 배워야 겠네 싶어서 책 몇 권 샀어요.

 I figured I need to really learn how to invest and manage my own money from now on so I bought some books.

 요즘 눈가 주름이 생겼는데 나도 이제 늙어가는구나 해서 아이크림 하나 구입했어요.

 I’ve been getting wrinkles around the eyes recently, which made me realise I’m getting older, so I bought some eye cream.

 하루 이틀 지나면 괜찮겠지 했는데 계속 아팠어요.

-For us 외국인, it may feel a bit strange at first, because it’s like you’re constantly thinking out loud, but it’s actually pretty fun once you get the hang of it.
+I find this tendency to self-narrate to be one of the most fascinating characteristics of the Korean language.
+For me, when I express myself this way, it feels as if I’m really reliving my memories as opposed to just describing them from a more removed standpoint.
+I think for us 외국인, it may feel a bit strange at first, because it’s like you’re constantly thinking out loud, but it’s actually pretty fun once you get the hang of it.